Star of the Month: Joe E. Brown

 “I began to turn down roles that were strictly dramatic.
 I felt like a great actor when I could make people cry, but I got an even greater thrill out of making them laugh.”

-He Was Awarded the Bronze Star
+Joe E. Brown Was Awarded the Bronze Star

 We’ve all heard of Bob Hope and his amazing bravery and contributions entertaining our troops, but did you know that Joe E. Brown did all of that even before Bob Hope?
 Joe was the first performer to entertain US troops in the South Pacific.